 Like many traditional food preparation techniques, cream cheese takes some forward planning.
 It requires a minimum 6-8 hours to drip.
 Overnight is perfect.
 When the water content (whey) is dripped out of yogurt you are left with cultured, creamy, white, delicious cheese.
 If you want a soft, spreadable consistency, keep the drip at the shorter end.
 The longer you leave it the drier it becomes.
 After 24 hours the cheese will be quite crumbly.
 Creamy, spreadable or crumbly, it is brimming with health-giving probiotic goodness.

 Any plain Greek yogurt can be dripped!
 However making cream cheese from homemade yogurt is a ‘show-off’ treat that exceeds any store bought variety.
 No, supermarket cream cheese will have probiotic goodness that matches the homemade kind.
 It’s sure to impress your taste buds, your gut and friends alike.
+You might also like to try this traditional Middle Eastern goat milk labneh.

 There are many uses for whey in a healing kitchen, so don’t throw it out.
 Pour it into a jar and store in the fridge.